This article was written by Rory Costello

 The Cubans won the second half of the NNL season and thus faced the Pittsburgh Crawfords for the league championship.
 However, the Crawfords — led by Gibson and Charleston — defeated the Cubans in a hard-fought seven-game series that concluded at Dyckman Oval.

-Later boxing matches there featured Cubans Kid Chocolate and Kid Gavilán, as well as another Puerto Rican favorite, Pedro Montañez.60 The latter “rocketed from obscurity to fame through his bouts at the Oval.”61
+Later boxing matches there featured Cubans Kid Chocolate and Kid Gavilán, as well as another Puerto Rican favorite, Pedro Montañez.64 The latter “rocketed from obscurity to fame through his bouts at the Oval.”65

-The Cubans’ 1936 season started auspiciously with a matchup of Satchel Paige (whom Gus Greenlee had lured back to the Pittsburgh Crawfords) and wily Chet Brewer.64 Satch struck out 12 in the opener, and Josh Gibson hit three homers in the twin bill, which Pittsburgh swept, 8-4 and 6-5.65 That summer, however, special prosecutor Thomas Dewey set his sights on Pómpez for involvement with the numbers racket in New York.
-“Late in the season, the Cuban absented himself from his park and remained away through the season.”66
+The Cubans’ 1936 season started auspiciously with a matchup of Satchel Paige (whom Gus Greenlee had lured back to the Pittsburgh Crawfords) and wily Chet Brewer.68 Satch struck out 12 in the opener, and Josh Gibson hit three homers in the twin bill, which Pittsburgh swept, 8-4 and 6-5.69 That summer, however, special prosecutor Thomas Dewey set his sights on Pómpez for involvement with the numbers racket in New York.
+“Late in the season, the Cuban absented himself from his park and remained away through the season.”70

 The New Dyckman Oval was short-lived.
 During the early ’40s, the Speedway Gardens came to the same address, 31 Dyckman Street.
 It may simply have been the same facility with a different name.
 Among other things, it hosted live jazz and horse shows.

 This story was originally published in 2018 and was updated in August 2020.
 It was edited by Jan Finkel and fact-checked by Alan Cohen.
 Continued thanks to Eric Costello and Bill Lamb.
 Their legal training and knowledge of New York history provided much insight.
 Additional thanks to Donald Rice for further input that prompted the update.

 Cole Thompson, “The Dyckman Oval,” My Inwood website (http://myinwood.net/the-dyckman-oval/).
 This history includes numerous clippings and pictures.